rahil627/finger-skating-haxepunk-old/readme.md

 this is basically HORSE the basketball game for iPad.
 Players take turns drawing things (using the iPad's multi-touch input) and imitating each other.
-But, the drawing is linked with time, so it becomes more of a 'monkey see monkey do' dance.
+But, since the drawing part is linked with time, it feels like more of a dance, a dance imitation game.

 it's still a cool, simple fun idea!